 Each private school has a unique personality, as well as its own procedures and requirements that enrolled families must follow.
 (Keep in mind that some procedures are mandated by the state, while others are at the discretion of the school.)
 Some factors you may want to take into consideration when selecting a private school with a homeschooling option include:

-Courses Taught – Are there certain courses you must teach and, if so, are these courses you believe will enhance your children’s education?
+Educational Freedom – Are there certain courses you must teach and, if so, are these courses you believe will enhance your children’s education?

 Educational or Religious Philosophy – Is the school’s educational and religious philosophy consistent with yours?
 Will your educational choices, lifestyle and belief system be tolerated, supported or frowned upon?